Carter-Haid/Park-USM/README.md

 # campusParkingMap
-A Python tool designed to mitigate parking issues on campuses.
+A Folium web app designed to mitigate parking issues on campuses.